mariamair/group-into-intervals/CONTRIBUTING.md

 Be sure to run the unit tests before you create a pull request.

 ## Code style and linting
-ESLint with recommended settings is used to improve code quality and consistency.
+ESLint with recommended and stylistic settings is used to improve code quality and consistency.

 ## Requesting a change (Adding an issue)
 When you add an issue, please include the following information: